-Since 1989, the TMP has placed transportation plans and programs within the context of the broader community goals to protect the natural environment, increase sustainability and resiliency, and to enhance Boulder-s quality of life.
-The TMP recognizes that Boulder is unlikely to build significant additional road capacity due to environmental, financial and community constraints.
-The plan maintains the following goals:
+Since 1989, the Transportation Master Plan (TMP) has placed transportation plans and programs within the context of the broader community goals to protect the natural environment, increase sustainability and resiliency, and to enhance Boulder's quality of life.
+The TMP recognizes that Boulder is unable to build additional road capacity due to environmental, financial and community constraints.
+The 2019 TMP has the following Vision and Goals: